microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 #### Local Workstation Environment

-If you plan to work on your local worksation, please ensure you have the following tools and resources before hacking:
+If you plan to work on your local workstation, please ensure you have the following tools and resources before hacking:
 - [Python Installation](https://www.python.org/downloads), version at least \>= 3.6, the minimum requirement for using OpenAI's GPT-3.5-based models, such as ChatGPT.
 - Conda Installation, for project environment management and package management, version \>= conda 4.1.6.
 Anaconda distribution is a popular Python distribution, while Miniconda is the lightweight version of Anaconda.
   - [Anaconda](https://docs.anaconda.com/anaconda/install) OR [Miniconda](https://docs.conda.io/en/latest/miniconda.html)